l1x/harddots/README.md

 * **TOML Parsing:** The toml crate is excellent for this.
 * **Command Execution:**
   * std::process::Command is the standard library way to run external commands (like apt, brew, ln, git).
-  * You'll need to carefully handle arguments, especially for sudo or doas.
+  * We need to carefully handle arguments, especially for sudo or doas.
 * **OS Detection:**
   * The std::env::consts::OS can give you broad OS types ("macos", "linux").
-  * For Linux distributions (Debian, Alpine), you might need to check files like /etc/os-release.
+  * For Linux distributions (Debian, Alpine), we might need to check files like /etc/os-release.
 Crates like os_info or sys-info could be helpful.
 * **Filesystem Operations:**
   * std::fs for creating directories, checking paths, creating hardlinks (std::fs::hard_link).
   * std::path::PathBuf for path manipulation.
-  * To expand ~, you can use the dirs or shellexpand crates.
+  * To expand ~, we can use the dirs or shellexpand crates.
 * **Git Interaction:**
   * You can either call the git command-line tool directly.
   * Or use a Rust Git library like git2 for more programmatic control (though it can be more complex).
 For your initial needs, calling git CLI might be simpler.
 * **Error Handling:** Rust's Result type will be essential for robust error handling.
-* **Hardlink Verification:** To verify a hardlink, you'd get the metadata (specifically the inode number) of both the target file and the source file in your cache and compare them. std::fs::metadata() and then metadata.ino() (on Unix).
+* **Hardlink Verification:** To verify a hardlink, we get the metadata (specifically the inode number) of both the target file and the source file in the cache and compare them. std::fs::metadata() and then metadata.ino() (on Unix).

 ### **Why Hardlinks?**